-Join James Williamson for an in-depth discussion in this video Getting online quickly, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Getting online quickly, part of Introduction to Web Design and Development.

 - What is web design?